quicwg/base-drafts/draft-ietf-quic-transport.md

 port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-A resumption token SHOULD be easily distinguishable from tokens that are sent in Retry packets as they are carried in the same field.
+A resumption token SHOULD be constructed to be easily distinguishable from tokens that are sent in Retry packets as they are carried in the same field.
+Retry packets as they are carried in the same field.

 If the client has a token received in a NEW_TOKEN frame on a previous connection